ericasaywhat/SmoothCriminals/reports/final_report.md

 *Figure 8.2.
 The number of crimes committed for varying proportions of punishment.*

-#### For Figure 8.1, we observe a downward trend in number of crimes; however, at a punishment value of 70, there is an extreme spike in number of crimes before dipping to a global minimum at a punishment value of 80.
-In Figure 8.2, In comparing Figures 8.1 and 8.2, we can see that CrimeWorld 2.0 has the lowest amount of crime when the punishment fine is a half of the offender's wealth.
-Otherwise, CrimeWorld 2.0 should have a set punishment value of 80.
+For Figure 8.1, we observe a downward trend in number of crimes that levels our at approximately 8063; however, at a punishment value of 70, there is an extreme spike in number of crimes.
+From this figure, we can see that at a punishment value of 100, the number of robberies reaches the minimum.
+Any punishment value more than 100 is never lower than 100.
+In Figure 8.2, we can see that there is a global maximum at a punishment ratio of 0.2 and a global minimum at a punishment ratio of 0.5.
+In comparing Figures 8.1 and 8.2, we can see that CrimeWorld 2.0 has the lowest amount of crime when the punishment fine is a half of the offender's wealth.
+Otherwise, CrimeWorld 2.0 should have a set punishment value of 100.
+The extreme spikes in both figures indicates that a fine should not be an arbitrary value but one that can be proven to be one that reduces the number of crimes the most.

 ## III.
 Conclusion